 Example: Golden Bank's prompt engineering

-Golden Bank's data scientist and prompt engineering teams work together to gather relevant documents from various online sources highlighting available promotions by its competitors.
-They feed their promotion data into a Jupyter notebook to automate sourcing online news articles.
+to automate sourcing online news articles.
 The Jupyter Notebook uses LangChain to chunk the text into smaller text extracts that are suitable for including in prompts.
-This task ensures that the token does not exceed the context token window limitations.
+This task ensures that the token does not exceed the context token

 Then the team uses Prompt Lab to create a prompt template for generation and a prompt template for question-answering.
 For the generation task, the goal is to generate email content highlighting the bank promotions.
-For the question-answering task, the input and output varies on the question and answers, so they feed the promotion text into the instructions.
+For the question-answering

 5. Tune a foundation model